codingwithjo/codingwithjo/README.md

-- 👋 Hi, I’m @codingwithjo
-- 👀 I’m interested in anything data science, analytics, artificial intelligence and machine learning !!
-- 🌱 I’m currently expanding my knowlegde in data science and creating projects using Python :)
+Hi, I'm Jowaria 👩🏽‍💻, an aspiring Data Scientist with a first class degree in Economics with Computer Science from the University of Essex!
+I have a strong foundation in statistics, data analysis/science and a strong passion for anything data, artificial intelligence and machine learning, and I am passionate about leveraging data to drive insights and solutions.
+My technical skills include Python, R, SQL, and various data visualisation tools.
+This portfolio repository contains my data science projects, showcasing my skills and expertise in the field where eahc project demonstrates different aspects of data analysis, machine learning, and data visualisation.
 <!---
 codingwithjo/codingwithjo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.